ankihg/book-please/README.md

 # Technologies
 - Web framework - [Django](https://www.djangoproject.com/)
-I decided to use Django because it is widely used and I'd been interested in trying it out.
+I decided to use Django because it is widely used and I'd been interested in trying it.
 In the end, I found Django a little heavy for the application but appreciated its power and ease of use.

 # Routes
 - `get_user_book_wishes` is unauthenticated.
 Anyone can see a users book wish list